grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-installation.md

 include('view.php');
 </code></pre>

 Now from the above code you will have a full working CRUD without the need to do anything else!
-You can now enjoy all the power of Grocery CRUD at the documentation (and you didn't use any terminal at all).
+You can now enjoy all the power of Grocery CRUD at the documentation (and you haven't used any terminal at all).

 <h3>Troubleshooting</h3>